huggingface/optimum-intel/README.md

 optimum-cli export openvino --model gpt2 ov_model
 ```

-If you add `--int8`, the weights will be quantized to INT8, the activations will be kept in floating point precision.
+If you add `--int8`, the model linear and embedding weights will be quantized to INT8, the activations will be kept in floating point precision.

 ```plain
 optimum-cli export openvino --model gpt2 --int8 ov_model
 ```

+To apply quantization on both weights and activations, you can more information in the [documentation](https://huggingface.co/docs/optimum/main/en/intel/optimization_ov).

 #### Inference: